glasgowm148/ergonaut-handbook/Ergo/why-ergo.md

 ## Values Driven

-Perhaps most importantly, Ergo was far launched.
+Perhaps most importantly, Ergo was fair launched.
 Most contracts are dApps are open-source and can be re-used.
 To read more on the values of the Ergo Blockchain, read the [Ergo Manifesto](/en/Ergo/manifesto).